-Considering my Side Hustle is going to fund my retirement, sales and marketing is probably the most pressing need right now.
+Considering my Side Hustle is going to help fund my retirement, sales and marketing is probably my most pressing need right now.
 Since I work as an accountant for a food service company, I have bookkeeping and tax preparation skills.
 I am also attempting to eventually monetize two blogs, but earning from those will come in trickles.

 Both blogs and services businesses can be valued at approximately 1X revenue, plus any assets and less any liabilities.
 I have 26 years to build a business (or multiple income streams) that generate $500,000 per year in revenue.
 Looking at that way, my future looks good.
 However, after researching response rates for various marketing campaigns, making $8,000 this year may be daunting.
 My best bet to generate my income goal would be through accounting services.
 I charge $30 per hour for my one bookkeeping account and should earn around $2,500.
 I plan on charging $35/hour for the next client.
 Tax preparation is better, I plan on charging $75 for a very basic return, which will take an hour or less, thus an hourly rate of $75 per hour.
 Depending on demand, I may increase.
 Since I work out of my home, expenses are low.
 I can net approximately 66% of revenue, so I need to earn $12,000 to meet my goal.